EJEP/rpi-xmas/README.md

 Also from [pocketmoneytronics.co.uk](www.pocketmoneytronics.co.uk).
 Same concept as the previous one but with RGB LEDs.
 The page is at `http://www.pocketmoneytronics.co.uk/?page_id=423`.
 Some instructions are also available from [raspberrypi-spy.co.uk](https://www.raspberrypi-spy.co.uk/2016/12/rgb-led-christmas-tree-by-pocketmoneytronics/).

-The board uses the `rpi_ws281x` library to communicate with the LEDs.
-It behaves like Neopixels which I think use SPI?
+The board requires the `rpi_ws281x` library to communicate with the LEDs.
+It behaves like Neopixels which use the same protocol.

 The example code will be in `small_rgb_tree/`.